armanmikoyan/Quantori-BootCamp-backend/README.md

 # Quantori-bootcamp-backend

-Open your terminal and navigate to the project directory.
+Open your terminal and navigate to the project root directory.
 Then, run the following commands

 ## 1. Set Permissions
     ```bash